EngMustafaTurk/EngMustafaTurk/README.md

 - 👋 Hi, I’m @EngMustafaTurk
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Web ( Full Stack Development )
+- 🌱 I’m currently learning field of Artificial intelligence (AI), Machine learning (ML) & Cyber security
 - 💞️ I’m looking to collaborate on Web projects and software engineering projects in programming languages such as C, C#, Java, JavaScript, Python, HTML, CSS, PHP and SQL.
+- 💞️ I have experience in many areas such as web, desktop and mobile applications.
-- 📫 You can Reach me mustafaturk635@gmail.com
+- 📫 You can write me mustafaturk635@gmail.com  // engictormustafa@gmail.com

 <!---
 EngMustafaTurk/EngMustafaTurk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.